 You can discover a wide selection of pottery by artisans from across British Columbia, along with work in wood, metal and glass, and our wide range of art cards featuring photographs of our beautiful Peace Region, and wonderful antler carvings by an accomplished local artist.

 Please do not hesitate to contact us for any inquiries.
 We invite you to come into the gallery which is located in the North Peace Cultural Centre, Fort St John at the intersection of 100th Street and 100th Avenue to view unique, one-of-a-kind art pieces.
 Peace Gallery North has a Facebook page which is constantly updated with what’s going on in the gallery.
-We offer layaway plans so the cost of higher priced items can be spread out over three months – ask for details about this.

 You can keep up with what’s going on in the gallery by sending us your email address – you will receive notification of all the news.